 What is Lemongrass?

 Not only does lemongrass smell amazing, but it tastes amazing.
 It has a powerful and delicious earthy lemony flavour with such a unique taste.
-So just imagine what lemongrass does to the marinade!
+So just imagine what lemongrass does to the marinade in this chicken recipe!

 - garlic